rjrodger/gubu/README.md

 const { Gubu, Required } = require('gubu')

 const userShape = Gubu({
-  person: Required({  // person must be an object
+  person: Required({  // person must be a defined object
     name: String,
     age: Number,
   })
 })

+// This will fail, with message:
-// FAIL: 'Validation failed for property "person" with value "" because the value is required.') userShape({})
+//   Validation failed for property "person" with value "" because the value is required. userShape({})

 // This will pass, returning the object: